drupal-media/media/README.md

 After downloading the module in the modules folder, visit the Extend (/admin/modules) page to enable the module.
 You might have to install the modules required before enabling this module.

+Documentation for the module is available in the [Drupal 8 Media Guide](https://drupal-media.gitbooks.io/drupal8-guide/content/modules/media/intro.html).

 ## Configuration

 1. Enable the module